hms-dbmi-cellenics/api/README.md

 #### Step 1.
 Connect with Inframock

 Inframock is a tool that we have developed in order to run Cellenics locally, without the need to access AWS resources.
-It enables local end-to-end testing and development and it is compulsory to up when developing a new feature.
+It enables local end-to-end testing and development and it is compulsory to have it running when developing a new feature.
 Go to the [Inframock repo](https://github.com/hms-dbmi-cellenics/inframock) and follow the instructions in the README to set it up and start it on a separate terminal.
 After Inframock service is started, the next step is to start the API.